TriageCapacityPlanning/Triage-Backend/README.md

 # Triage Backend

+## Documentation

+You can view the documentation for the various portions of the api by opening the docs in `docs/api/index.html`

 ## Data Bases w/ Docker
 To run the docker container that is already prepared, navigate to this cloned repository and run the following: